Table of Contents

 - 6 Inventory Valuation Methods

-Not only does COGS help you set the right price for your products since it’s an expense.
+Not only does business COGS help you set the right price for your products since it’s an expense.
 It also shows the overall financial health of your business.
 In addition, it provides for effective tax management and indicates how much you can invest in growing your sales.

 What Is the Cost of Goods Sold?

-For instance, if you are a retail or online arbitrage seller, Cost of goods sold will include wholesale prices you’ve paid for inventory.
+For instance, if you are a retail or online arbitrage seller, the Cost of goods sold will include wholesale prices you’ve paid for inventory.
 In addition, transportation fees and other relevant expenses until you receive the product are also COGS.

 COGS Amazon example